bursteg/working-with-me/README.md

 ### Communicating with me
 -	I prefer emails over IM.
 Emails allow me to read them offline and respond properly.
 IM’s are for quick and immediate updates or questions.
 -	When you start an IM conversation with me, please let me know how I can help.
-Don’t ‘Hi’ me and want for me response.
+Don’t ‘Hi’ me and wait for me response.
+Instead, please let me know how I can help you.
 -	Emails I send are not expected to be answered outside of your normal working hours just because I work in a different time zone.
 Same goes the other way – I may respond to emails during my working hours that might not align with yours.

 ## My management style
--	I try to be a mentor, provide guidance, and help with prioritization as much as I can.
+-	I try to mentor, provide guidance, and help with prioritization as much as I can.
 While I’d like to be in the details, I leave the actual work to you.
 -	I’ll keep you as the front person in conversations with your stakeholders.
-I may share feedback and guidance with your privately, but will do my best keep you in the front.
+I may share feedback and guidance with you privately, but will do my best to keep you in the front.
 -	I will always support you and be your safety net.
 Feel free to use me as the bad guy in difficult conversations or escalations.
 -	Your success is top-of-mind for me.
-I always think about your load, your visibility and look for opportunities for you to grow.
+I always think about your workload, your visibility and look for opportunities for you to grow.
 -	I am open and transparent about my thoughts, my feelings, my ideas and when I have feedback.
 I expect the same way from everyone I work with.

 ## 1:1’s